redhat-openinfra-lab/openinfra-docs/docs/KeysKingdom.md

 Access <a href="https://rover.redhat.com/groups/" target="_blank"> Rover Groups </a>; the main page will display your group membership.
 The `na-ssa-infrastructure` group is the group used for BitWarden membership.
 Current owners of the group are Ken, Chris, and Peter.
 They can help with any membership additions and deletions.

+### Join the Group E-Mail

+Once a user is added to the group, they will recieve an e-mail invitation to accept the invitation.
+Until they join, they won't be in the group.

 ## BitWarden

 <a href="https://vault.bitwarden.com/#/login" target="_blank">BitWarden </a> can be access via your favorite browser.
 If necessary create an account using your @redhat.com email address.